< Go to Stroller & Car Seat Combos

 The SnugRider has double action brakes that require the user to push two pedals to fully park the stroller.
 Of course, if you can push one pedal, then you can push two, but our concern is parents might get distracted and forget the second brake or take the lazy route and choose not to engage it on purpose falsely thinking it isn't entirely necessary.
 This makes the double action brakes lower in our book than single action options that fully engage the brakes on both sides with only one pedal.
 The brakes are easy enough to set and average to release.
 The pedals are sandal foot friendly, but we still wish we only had to lift one as opposed to two.

 The SnugRider does not have a canopy.
-Because this frame stroller is built for infant car seat attachment, which sports their own sun shades, it keeps a lighter weight by forgoing the addition of what would be a second canopy.
+Because this frame stroller is built for infant car seat attachment, which sports their own sun shades, it keeps a lighter weight by forgoing the addition of what would be the second canopy.
 While a second canopy would certainly offer more protection and coverage, it isn't truly a necessity and often we found it mucked up the attachment for some other seats and strollers.

 This stroller also offers a parent console with dual cup holders.
 The cup holders are too shallow to bother putting a cup in for fear they will topple out and onto the baby, and the space between them won't hold much either.
 It will accept 2 pounds worth of goods which increases the overall storage to 12 pounds, but we aren't certain what you'd put in the console to being with.
 While the holder is compatible with the bottles, sippy cups, and water bottles we used in our tests, several items also fell out while strolling landing inside the infant carrier where the baby would normally be sleeping.